3D Printing Model Railroad Buildings: Marklin Villa Edition

 3D printing the Villa

 After seeing the success of some modern 3D printers we thought it would be fun to try and tastefully recreate the model in plastic.
 Yes, it’s not made out of the original 0.35mm tinplate – but after all isn’t it the charming design and fine hand-painting that makes this item special and not the fact that it’s made out of metal?
 3D printing offers a wonderful trade-off of quicker production time and also being able to accurately recreate the model over and over.
+Click here if you are interested to see other 3d models based off of Marklin toys.

 The first step when producing a new item is finding an accurate example to get measurements from and build a 3D CAD model.
 Luckily several photos online with known measurements helped immensely.
 A fellow collector in Germany with an original example also shared the exact dimensions of his model for mm accuracy in the final build.
 Because our reproduction is made out of plastic and could never be confused with metal, we are building to the exact specifications.
 If we were building it out of metal, we would likely add some “signatures” to the model so that it could never be passed off as an “original.”